jwestfall69/mad/README.md

 drwxrwxrwx 1 jwestfall jwestfall 4096 May 12 14:19 wwfwfest
 ```

-Inside of these will be Makefiles for generating the roms for the given board/romset.
+Inside of these will be a `main` directory and sometimes a `sound` directory.
+The former is the diag rom for the main cpu, and the latter the sound cpu.
+In side those directories will be Makefiles for generating the roms for the given board/romset.
 In some cases there will be different Makefiles for mame vs hardware.
 These will be do to a behavior difference between mame vs hardware.
 The most common case is mame not allowing reads on some memory regions while its allowed on hardware.
 The mame build will have the corresponding tests disabled to prevent false errors.

 ```
-jwestfall@DESKTOP-7LADK23:/mnt/c/Users/jwestfall/Desktop/mad/machine/dec0$ ls -la
+jwestfall@DESKTOP-7LADK23:/mnt/c/Users/jwestfall/Desktop/mad/machine/dec0/main$ ls -la
 total 4
 -rwxrwxrwx 1 jwestfall jwestfall  106 May 14 21:59 build-baddudes-hardware.sh
 -rwxrwxrwx 1 jwestfall jwestfall  154 May 14 22:00 build-baddudes-mame.sh